erikdao/sparse-detector/README.md

 **TODO:**
 - Check the implementation of Gini score.
 Usually a gini score = `1` indicates high sparsity wheareas `0` indicates low sparsity.
 It seems that our results are opposite.

+### May 30, 2022
+- Today, we've computed the metrics for randomized models.

 ### May 29, 2022
 - The `decoder_sparsemax_retest-config` re-experiment was max out it time on Berzelius (3 days).
 We've resumed it and continued training.